Intesa Sanpaolo: Intesa Sanpaolo

-In January 2007, Banca Intesa and Sanpaolo IMI, two of the three largest bank of Italy, officially merged.
+In January 2007, Banca Intesa and Sanpaolo IMI, two of the three largest banks in Italy, officially merged.

 As part of the authorization of the merger, the Italian Competition Authority (AGCM) forbid Intesa Sanpaolo to open any new branches for two years in the provinces of Udine and Gorizia (Friuli – Venezia Giulia region), provinces of Rovigo and Padua (Veneto region), Aosta Valley, provinces of Biella and Alessandria (Piedmont region), Province of Bolzano (South Tyrol), Province of Bologna (Emilia-Romagna region), Province of Pavia (Lombardy region), Province of Naples (Campania region), Province of Imperia (Liguria region), provinces of Sassari and Cagliari (Sardinia Island), Province of Rieti (Lazio region), province of Terni (Umbria region), Province of Pesaro-Urbino (Marche region), Province of Pescara (Abruzzo region) and Province of Catanzaro (Calabria region).

 The French banking group Crédit Agricole started to spin off from Intesa Sanpaolo, by acquiring Cariparma, FriulAdria in 2007 and Carispezia in 2011, as well as branches from Intesa Sanpaolo.
 In 2012, Crédit Agricole sold all the shares of Intesa Sanpaolo.

 In December 2007, Cassa di Risparmio di Biella e Vercelli was also sold to Banca Monte dei Paschi di Siena for €399 million.

 In 2008, Intesa Sanpaolo acquired Banca CR Firenze.
 In December 2008, Cassa di Risparmio di Fano was sold to Credito Valtellinese.

 In 2009, group acquisitions included a 30% interest in business info company MF Honyvem, and an increased stake in Alitalia – Compagnia Aerea Italiana up to 33.3% Even though the bank was rumoured to have been working with the government to keep Air France from acquiring a stake in Alitalia, Air France eventually acquired 25%.
 Alitalia – Compagnia Aerea Italiana sold part of its stake in the airline to Etihad Airways in 2015.

 From 2012 to 2013, Intesa Sanpaolo wrote down the value of the investment in Banca delle Marche (a minority interest of 5.84% share capital) for a total of €90 million (€18 + 72 million), as well as €26 million for a minority stake in Cassa di Risparmio della Provincia di Chieti in 2014.
 The shareholders of the banks were bail-in in the rescue plan in 2015.

 In 2014, Cassa di Risparmio di Venezia and Banca di Credito Sardo were absorbed into Intesa Sanpaolo.
 The 2014–17 business plan of the bank stated that the banking group would simplify their legal structure.